sarit-chaet-hudis/flashcards/README.md

 ### Known issues and Todos

-- If refresh is made on the train page, cards are not shown probably because local storage hasn't had the time to load.
+- If refresh is made on the train page while current card is the last one, it presents the last card again instead of showing the "no cards to show" screen.
-  // TODO create loading buffer